-- Complete all coursework requirements and meet all required deadlines for submitting additional required IB program documentation. - Maintain continuous enrollment and a minimum cumulative GPA of 3.0 in all coursework. - Receive a grade of Satisfactory (S) in all advanced research, dissertation and lab rotation credits. - Maintain an updated Plan of Study with the IB Program and Graduate College. - Form a supervisory committee in the first semester of enrollment (Year 1, Semester 1) and confirm a Ph.D.
-Supervisor by the end of the second semester (Year 1, Semester 2). - Maintain active participation within the program (e.g. attend student proposal and defense seminars, invited talks, special lectures, etc) and attend all mandatory meetings (e.g. annual IB retreat, fall IB program meeting, TA meetings, etc). - Demonstrate satisfactory performance in all TA and/or RA roles and related responsibilities (peer evaluations, coordinator evaluations, annual progress reports, etc) as assessed by the laboratory and/or RA supervisor. - Form a dissertation committee at minimum one semester before candidacy exam or no later than the end of Year 2, Semester 2. - Defend the dissertation proposal no later than the end of the seventh semester (Year 3, Semester 1). - Present research findings on a continuing basis via poster sessions, presentations, abstracts, journal articles and other forms of publication.
+- Complete all coursework requirements and meet all required deadlines for submitting additional required IB program documentation. - Maintain continuous enrollment and a minimum cumulative GPA of 3.0 in all coursework. - Receive a grade of Satisfactory (S) in all advanced research, dissertation and laboratory rotation credits. - Maintain an updated Plan of Study with the IB program and Graduate College. - Form a Supervisory Committee in the first semester of enrollment (Year 1, Semester 1) and confirm a Ph.D.
+Supervisor by the end of the second semester (Year 1, Semester 2). - Maintain active participation within the program (e.g. attend student proposal and defense seminars, invited talks, special lectures, etc) and attend all mandatory meetings (e.g. annual IB retreat, fall IB program meeting, TA meetings, etc). - Demonstrate satisfactory performance in all TA and/or RA roles and related responsibilities (peer evaluations, coordinator evaluations, individual development plan, etc) as assessed by the laboratory and/or RA supervisor.

+- Form a Dissertation Committee at minimum one semester before candidacy exam or no later than the end of Year 2, Semester 2. - Defend the dissertation proposal (candidacy exam) no later than the end of the seventh semester (Year 3, Semester 1). - Present research findings on a continuing basis via poster sessions, presentations, abstracts, journal articles and other forms of publication.